 - Process produces bio-identical cannabinoids to those found in nature.

 Biosynthetic approaches provide long-term sustainable option

 While cannabinoids may hold medically-important properties to treat a number of diseases, the current traditional method to obtain cannabinoids – grow, harvest, extract and purify – is not feasible for long-term pharmaceutical demand.
 The costs associated with the large carbon footprint of greenhouses or exterior fields combined with the security requirements, use of pesticides, fertilizers and variability in growth and expression of the target compound at a highly consistent level in the plant make the biosynthetic approach a more economically sound and socially responsible strategy, from our perspective.
-A key goal is to produce cannabinoids identical to those produced naturally in the plant, as it is believed that these natural structures may confer better safety and efficacy.
+A key goal is to produce cannabinoids identical to those produced naturally in the plant.

 Biosynthesis is used in manufacturing many pharmaceuticals, such as insulin